cibc mobile ad

 • The second most important division is the US retail banking known as TD Bank, National Association.
 It operates along the eastern coast of the US.

-• Financial engineering around the acquisition of First Horizon Bank inflated TD’s earnings for Q4 2022 at the expense of future earnings.
+• The sale of TD's stake in Charles Schwab inflated TD's earnings in Q2 2025 while financial engineering around the acquisition of First Horizon Bank inflated TD's earnings for Q4 2022.

 Overview of TD Stock